Robert Ferguson, Trustee

 Sara White, Trustee

-She is inspired by her personal wildlife encounters – highlights include kayaking with blue whales in Baja (while pregnant with twins), snorkelling with whale sharks on Australia’s west coast, honeymooning in the Amazon, exploring the Galapagos islands, searching endlessly for wild dogs in various remote corners of Africa and a poignant meeting with Sudan, the last male northern white rhino in the world.
+She is inspired by her personal wildlife encounters – highlights include kayaking with blue whales in Baja (while pregnant with twins), snorkelling with whale sharks and manta rays on Australia’s west coast, honeymooning in the Amazon, exploring the Galapagos islands, searching endlessly for wild dogs in various remote corners of Africa and a poignant meeting with Sudan, the last male northern white rhino in the world.